What are Spiritual Gifts?

-Charles Stanley, the founder of In Touch Ministries, says the Bible classifies spiritual gifts into three categories: equipping gifts, gifts of manifestation and motivational gifts.
+Charles Stanley, the founder of In Touch Ministries, says the Bible classifies spiritual gifts into three categories: equipping gifts, gifts of manifestation, and motivational gifts.
 Each believer has at least one of these gifts, and many people possess multiple gifts.

 Ephesians 4:11-12 describes the first category, equipping gifts.
 According to the New Living Translation, "these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God’s people to do his work and build up the church, the body of Christ."

 1 Corinthians 12:7-10 reveals the second gifts category, the gifts of manifestation.
-These gifts -- wisdom, knowledge, faith and healing -- are given for the common good of all believers.
+These gifts -- wisdom, knowledge, faith, and healing -- are given for the common good of all believers.

 "The third category of gifts is motivational," says Stanley, and Romans 12:4-8 describes them.
-"Motivational gifts include prophecy (rightly speaking the truth of the Word), service, teaching, exhortation, generous giving, leadership and mercy."
+"Motivational gifts include prophecy (rightly speaking the truth of the Word), service, teaching, exhortation, generous giving, leadership, and mercy."

 Arthur on Spiritual Gifts

-Book by Kay Arthur / Format: Paperback Edition
+Book by Kay Arthur / Format: Paperback Edition.

-Are You Using Your Gifts?
+Are You Using Your Gift?

-This is their purpose.
 1 Peter 4:10 says, "Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms."